ClosedNon-Profit

 What activities are funded?

-Councils could use grant funding to provide direct support to not-for-profit community groups planning or facilitating community recovery clean-up initiatives and activities, including covering out-of-pocket expenses, rental or leasing of specialist equipment such as portable sawmills, wood splitters, mulchers, chainsaws and trailers, associated fuel and disposal costs, and specialist professional support such as arborists.
+Funding supports councils to provide direct funding to community groups for recovery clean-up initiatives and activities, including out-of-pocket expenses, rental or leasing of specialist equipment such as portable sawmills, wood splitters, mulchers, chainsaws and trailers, associated fuel and disposal costs, and specialist professional support such as arborists.

 How do I apply for the Community Clean-up Support Grants?